-- 1) Shall assemble and maintain Program Board's internet presence throughout the academic school year. - 2) Write an in-depth report at the end of each quarter to describe the job-related experiences that he or she faced during that quarter to serve as a guide for future individuals holding the position. - 3) Attend bi-weekly marketing meetings.
+- 1) Shall assemble and maintain Program Board's internet presence throughout the academic school year. - 2) Write an in-depth report at the end of each quarter to describe the job-related experiences that they faced during that quarter to serve as a guide for future individuals holding the position. - 3) Attend bi-weekly marketing meetings.